-In Arnhem, the physical composition of a train is usually not changed, but the front end and the rear end of a train are exchanged, as is shown in Figure 3.
-The latter is caused by the fact that each train leaves the station Arnhem from the same side as where it entered it.
-The train leaves Arnhem at 7:38 with composition "433".
+In Arnhem, the physical composition of a train cannot be changed, but the front and rear ends of a train are exchanged, as is shown in Figure 3.
+The latter is because each train leaves the station Arnhem from the same side that it entered ("kopmaken" in Dutch).
+The train leaves Arnhem at 7:38 with composition "433."

 The train arrives in Alkmaar at 9:19.
-Here the train unit of type "4" at the rear end of the train is uncoupled and remains in Alkmaar.
-The remaining train continues at 9:21 to Den Helder with composition "33".
-As a consequence, the train unit of type "4" should be uncoupled within 2 minutes, which prohibits a complex shunting process.
+Here, the train unit of type "4" at the rear end of the train is uncoupled and remains in Alkmaar, because of the lower expected passengers' demand north of Alkmaar.
+The remaining train continues at 9:21 to Den Helder with composition "33."
+As a consequence, the train unit of type "4" should be uncoupled within two minutes, which prohibits a complex shunting process.
 The remaining train arrives at 9:56 in Den Helder.
-At 10:33 it returns to Nijmegen on trip 3041, again with composition "33".
+At 10:33, it returns to Nijmegen on trip 3041, again with composition "33."
 This process continues until the end of the day.

-Note that in Den Helder there is also a departure already at 10:03 (see Figure 3).
-Thus the train might have returned already at that time.
+Note that in Den Helder, there is also a departure already at 10:03 (see Figure 3).
+Thus, the train that arrived in Den Helder at 9:56 might have returned already at that time.
 However, because of the robustness of the circulation, all trains have a standstill at Den Helder of at least 30 minutes.
-Obviously, the price that has to be paid for this robustness is the additional train that is required for the rolling stock circulation.
+Obviously, the price that has to be paid for this robustness is the additional train required for the rolling stock circulation.

-Train units that have been uncoupled from a certain train can be coupled onto another train later on.
-For example, Figure 3 shows how the train unit that was uncoupled from the rear end of the train on trip 3020 at 9:19 in Alkmaar is coupled onto the front end of another train on trip 3037 at 10:12.
-Note that in Alkmaar it is impossible to couple a train unit onto a northbound train, nor is it possible to uncouple a train unit from a southbound train.
+Train units uncoupled from a certain train can be coupled onto another train later on.
+For example, Figure 3 shows how the train unit uncoupled from the rear end of the train on trip 3020 at 9:19 in Alkmaar is coupled onto the front end of another train on trip 3037 at 10:12.
+Note that in Alkmaar, it is undesirable to couple a train unit onto a northbound train, nor is it desirable to uncouple a train unit from a southbound train.

-3 Related literature
+3. Related Literature

-In the literature several rolling stock circulation problems have been described, which shows the importance of this kind of problems.
-However, most of the literature focuses on the circulation of locomotive hauled carriages and not on the circulation of train units.
-As far as we know, the following three papers are the only published papers that deal with the circulation of train units.
+In the literature, several rolling stock circulation problems have been described, which shows the seriousness of these problems.
+Most of the literature focuses on the circulation of locomotive hauled carriages and not on the circulation of train units.
+However, the following three papers deal with the circulation of train units for passenger transportation.

-Schrijver [16] considers the problem of minimizing the number of train units of different types for an hourly train line in the Netherlands, given that the passengers' seat demand must be satisfied.
+Schrijver (1993) considers the problem of minimizing the number of train units of different types for an hourly train line in the Netherlands, given that the passengers' seat demand must be satisfied.
 The only restriction on the transition between two compositions on two consecutive trips is that the required train units must be available at the right time and station.
-(Un)coupling restrictions related to the feasibility of shunting movements are ignored.
+(Un)coupling restrictions related to the feasibility of the shunting movements are ignored.

-Ben-Khedher et al. [5] study the problem of allocating identical train units to the French High Speed Trains.
-Their rolling stock allocation system is based on a capacity adjustment model that is linked to the seat reservation system.
+Ben-Khedher et al. (1998) study the problem of allocating train units to the French high-speed trains.
+Their rolling stock allocation system is based on a capacity adjustment model linked to the seat reservation system.
 This system aims at maximizing the expected profit.
-Since here the train units are identical, shunting restrictions are less important in this paper.
+Because these train units are identical, shunting restrictions are less important in this paper.